-Most small business have established an online presence.
+Most small businesses have established an online presence.
 They have a website and are running ad campaigns and using marketing strategies to draw targeted traffic to their sites.
 But some small businesses are missing online opportunities for diversifying their income streams because their efforts to draw traffic are too targeted or their offerings are too limited.

 Think Outside the Box and Beyond the Zip Code